nalinahuja/qcd/README.md

 #### Installing QCD
 <p align="justify">
 Navigate to the location where QCD has been downloaded onto your machine and run the <a href="https://github.com/nalinahuja22/qcd/blob/master/install_qcd">install_qcd</a> script.
-This executable will install QCD in the directory <code>~/.qcd</code> and add the QCD command to your terminal profile.
-When the installation finishes, please source your terminal profile and restart your terminal to fully configure the installation.<br><br>If you would like to do a manual installation of QCD, all you need to do is move the repository contents you downloaded, besides the <a href="https://github.com/nalinahuja22/qcd/blob/master/install_qcd">install_qcd</a> file, into the directory <code>~/.qcd</code> which you will have to create yourself.
-Then source your terminal profile after adding the following command to your terminal profile and restart your terminal.
+This executable will install QCD into the directory <code>~/.qcd</code> and add the QCD command to your terminal profile.
+When the installation finishes, please source your terminal profile and restart your terminal to fully configure the installation.<br><br>If you would like to do a manual installation of QCD, all you need to do is move the program files you downloaded, besides the <a href="https://github.com/nalinahuja22/qcd/blob/master/install_qcd">install_qcd</a> file, into the directory <code>~/.qcd</code> which you will have to create yourself.
+Then source your terminal profile after adding the following command to it and restart your terminal.

 ```bash
 source ~/.qcd/qcd.sh